szeitlin/szeitlin-blog/content/posts/recruiting/still-looking-for-a-job-advice-on-recruiting-.md

+---
+title: "Advice on recruiting"
+draft: false
+author: Samantha G. Zeitlin
+---

-A couple of weeks ago, I had a pleasant interview.
-Here's what was different about that interview, that made it really stand out from the others I've done.
+I have had a few pleasant job interviews.
+Here's what's different about those interviews, that made them really stand out from the others I've done.
+I'll describe a specific example, and then give some specific suggestions.

 ----------